On Writing Poems Daily📄📄

-It has been over a month since I finished writing a poem every day for a year.
+Beginning in November of 2016 and continuing through November of 2017 I wrote one poem every day.
 Once every 24 hours for 365 days I sat down to write a new poem from scratch.
-I have enjoyed the break this last month from late nights writing poetry by LCD screen.
-I will admit that I have not spent the entirety of the last month thinking of more poems, editing my overflowing supply of poems, or even contemplating the benefits of writing a poem every day for a year.
-But it was a unique experience, and I learned a great deal in the process about poetry, writing, and habits.
+It was a unique experience, and I learned a great deal in the process about poetry, writing, and habits.
 Here are a few of those lessons.

 There were streaks of time when everything I wrote felt flat to me.
 Sometimes for a week or more at a time the poems would feel rote and if there was a spark to them I couldn’t see them.
 The poems that I loved also came in waves.
 There were days when I felt like I was sinking three pointers shot after shot.
 It felt great, and I don’t even like basketball.

 Writing every day, I frequently found myself writing despite my mood, inspiration, or interest.
 I’ve had poems that I really like come out of boredom, regret, dissatisfaction, as well as their opposites.
 Honest exploration or at least acceptance of my emotional state helped me produce writing that I liked more often than the days I “lied”.

 Most of what I write disappoints me to some degree.